marekmasek/playwright-autix-interview/README.md

-# AT AUTIX PLAYWRIGHT INTERVIEW
+# AT AUTIX PLAYWRIGHT JAVA INTERVIEW

 This project contains example tests for Autix.eu